Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Numerical experiment

-As illustrated in FIG.~\ref{fig:e2_all}, both the II-WGS and PI-WGS methods successfully converge to the unique stationary distribution in the case of $\vartheta = 1$.
+As illustrated in Figure~\ref{fig:e2_all}, both the II-WGS and PI-WGS methods successfully converge to the unique stationary distribution in the case of $\vartheta = 1$.
 For $\vartheta = 5$, however, their behaviors diverge.
 II-WGS can converge to any of the three stationary solutions depending on initialization (like random seed), including the unstable one.
-In contrast, the PI-WGS method fails to capture the unstable ``Zero" distribution.
-This occurs because the PI-WGS training process resembles a fixed-point iteration that is not contractive in the neighborhood of this unstable solution, as analyzed in Appendix~\ref{append:1}.
+In contrast, the PI-WGS method does not recover the unstable distribution $p^0$ in our experiments.
+This behavior is consistent with the local instability of the associated idealized Picard fixed-point map, as discussed in Appendix~\ref{append:1}.